icsharpcode/CodeConverter/.github/CONTRIBUTING.md

 ## Codebase details
 * All parallelism is controlled by Env.MaxDop.
 When a debugger is attached to a debug build, it sets parallelism to 1.
 If you're seeing a transient issue when the debugger isn't attached but can't reproduce the issue with the debugger, set this to a large number instead.
+* The worst part of the code is the query syntax conversion.
+It's just evolved messily to cover basic cases.
+To comprehensively cover the syntax would need a proper architecture defined to match how the queries are formed.
+For an example of other code that solves a similar query syntax problem, see ILSpy's [`CSharpDecompiler`](https://github.com/icsharpcode/ILSpy/blob/e189ad9ca301142b9134c2839e416199cbd3360e/ICSharpCode.Decompiler/CSharp/Transforms/IntroduceQueryExpressions.cs)